ICTU/quality-time/components/server/README.md

 ### Metrics

-The `metrics` part of the datamodel is an object where the keys are the metric types and the values are objects describing the metric type.
+The `metrics` part of the data model is an object where the keys are the metric types and the values are objects describing the metric type.
 A metric type, for example the `complex_units` metric, is described as follows:

 ```json
 {